lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 However, the model does not account for policy changes, technological innovation, or renewable adoption — which may alter future emission patterns.

-# Discussion
-Year to year continuous positive growth rate of Carbon emissions indicates:

-- Poor adoption of clean and renewable energy policy
-- Economic  expansion
-- Heavy reliance on fossil fuels

-The constraints for the poor transitioning to clean and renewable energy should be investigated and subtly address to avoid adverse climatic impacts of increasing growth of Carbon emission.

 ## 🛠️ Tools and Libraries